bhftbootcamp/AgTables.jl/README.md

 ## Contributing

-Contributions to AgTable are welcome!
+Contributions to AgTables are welcome!
 If you encounter a bug, have a feature request, or would like to contribute code, please open an issue or a pull request on GitHub.